lucylow/Yeezy-Taught-Me/README.md

 ## Technical: Input Data for Text Generation

-Potential text datasets to play with here https://cs.stanford.edu/people/karpathy/char-rnn/ If Yeezy Taught Me is run on new data, make sure corpus has at least ~100k characters.
-Ideally situation is ~1M characters.
+Potential text datasets to test model: https://cs.stanford.edu/people/karpathy/char-rnn/

+If Yeezy Taught Me is run on new data, make sure corpus has at least ~100k characters.
+Ideal situation is ~1M characters.

 ---